What is an Advanced Technology IOL?

 Are there any Risks Associated with Advanced Technology IOL’s?

 The general procedure for cataract removal and IOL insertion is the same regardless of the type of lens used, so for the most part the risk is not different.
 With a Toric IOL or limbal relaxing incisions to correct astigmatism, there is a risk of placing the IOL or the relaxing incision in the wrong position, which could actually increase the astigmatism in the eye.
 Our practice uses the VERION ™ Image Guided System to allow for the most accurate correction of astigmatism.
 This system images the eye in the office and then electronically transfers the patient’s unique imaging data to the operating room laser and microscope.
-This allows for the most precise placement of astigmatism correcting lens or relaxing incisions.
-While we have never had to reposition a Toric IOL, this could be done in a second trip to the operating room within a couple weeks of surgery if needed to correct such a problem.
+This allows for the most precise placement of an astigmatism correcting lens or relaxing incisions.
+If a Toric IOL rotates, which is very rare and only occurs soon after surgery, it can be repositioned.
+This could be done in a second trip to the operating room within a couple weeks of surgery if needed to correct such a problem.

 With multifocal IOL’s some patients have glare with night driving after surgery.
 This is generally mild and tends to dissipate over several months.
 Even when patients have some glare, most feel that the benefits of this lens allowing them to see near and far without glasses outweighs the mild glare symptoms.
 There is also a slight loss in contrast sensitivity with multifocal IOLs.
 Most patients do not notice this.